marcelauliano/MitoHiFi/README.md

 MitoHifi v2.2 will:

-(i) extract mito reads and assemble them with hifiasm (flag -r), or find the mito contigs among assembled contigs (flag -c) (ii) indentify and separate NUMTS from real mitocontigs (iii) generate a circularized, non-redudant and annotated version of all the mitochondria sequences present in your sample (iv) choose a final consensus as the final mitochondria representative
+(i) extract mito reads and assemble them with hifiasm (flag -r), or find the mito contigs among assembled contigs (flag -c)<br />
+(ii) indentify and separate NUMTS from real mitocontigs<br />
+(iii) generate a circularized, non-redudant and annotated version of all the mitochondria sequences present in your sample<br />
+(iv) choose a final consensus as the final mitochondria representative<br />

 -----